Courses | West Coast Baptist College

 BI 321—The Book of JoshuaCredit Hours: 2

-This course is the "Book of New Beginnings" for the people of God.
-Students will examine the "Person who Leads" from the wilderness to the wonderful, the "Promise of Land" through belief and battles, and the "Partaking of Life" the abundant life of "Rest."
+This course is the “Book of New Beginnings” for the people of God.
+Students will examine the “Person who Leads” from the wilderness to the wonderful, the “Promise of Land” through belief and battles, and the “Partaking of Life” the abundant life of “Rest.”
+Prerequisite: EN 102

 BI 350—EphesiansCredit Hours: 3

 This course explains the believer’s riches in Christ as revealed in the book of Ephesians.
 The first part (Ephesians 1-3) describes the wealth of the believer and what God has done for us.
-The second section (Ephesians 4-5) gives instructions how walk in light of those blessings.
+The second section (Ephesians 4-5) gives instructions on how to walk in light of those blessings.
 Ephesians ends (Ephesians 6) with an encouragement to stand firm in the face of difficulties or battles we may face.
+Prerequisite: None

 BI 465—Tabernacles, Feasts, and OfferingsCredit Hours: 2

 This class is designed to give the student an understanding of the Levitical system and to see how the seven major feasts and the tabernacle all point to Jesus Christ.
 The student will also notice how the sacrificial offerings of the Levitical system all prefigure the work of Christ as well.
+Prerequisite: EN 102

 BI 497—Theology of IsaiahCredit Hours: 3

-This course is a systematic theological course taken directly from Isaiah's writings.
+This course is a systematic theological course taken directly from Isaiah’s writings.
+Prerequisite: EN 102

 BI 501—Old Testament IntroductionCredit Hours: 3

 This course is an examination of the canon, text, inspiration, and interpretive data key to understanding the Old Testament.
 Detail will be given to the authorship, date, theme, liberal criticism, secular background, and historical background of Old Testament Scriptures.
+Prerequisite: EN 501

 Concentration: Master of Biblical Studies